mahdi-darvish/Comparative-Analysis-of-ConvNet-Architecture-on-Bird-Species-Dataset/README.md

 A problem with a naive implementation of the inception model is that the number of filters (depth or channels) begins to build up fast, especially when inception modules are stacked.

-Performing convolutions with larger filter sizes (e.g. 3 and 5) can be computationally expensive on a large number of filters.
+Performing convolutions with larger filter sizes (e.g., 3 and 5) can be computationally expensive on a large number of filters.
 To address this, 1×1 convolutional layers are used to reduce the number of filters in the inception model.
 Specifically before the 3×3 and 5×5 convolutional layers and after the pooling layer.
 The image below taken from the paper shows this change to the inception module.

 <figure class="image">